Sher-Chowdhury/codingbee_docs/categories/docker/02_docker-cli-tour.md

  https://docs.docker.com/get-started/

 ```

+The --attach flag is used to tell docker to attach our current bash session to this docker container's standard output.
+If we omitted it, then the container would have run, but it wouldn't have displayed the above message.

 This container only runs long enough to output the above message.
 It then stopped running as soon as the output was given.
 You can also view this output via the container's log: